White Tara, Buddha of Longevity

 It is said that White Tara’s seven eyes enable her to clearly ‘see’ all beings in the realms of existence.

 There are many rituals connected to White Tara and Long Life practices, such as the beautiful ritual to offer a White Tara image to somebody who is ill, or to a newly born baby to wish that he or she may have a long life ahead.

-In this weekend course you will learn through a combination of drawing, lectures and meditations all about the backgrounds and meanings of White Tara, as well as experiencing the meditational aspect of thangka drawing.
+In this in-depth course you will learn through a combination of drawing, lectures and meditations all about the backgrounds and meanings of White Tara, as well as experiencing the meditational aspect of thangka drawing.

 The drawing of these enlightened images is like a meditation in itself, and creates a lot of joy.

 If you are a Buddhist practitioner, drawing a Buddha image significantly improves visualisation in your meditations.

 Note: Beginner thangka art students traditionally start with the basis by learning to draw the Face of the Buddha.